ginger-tek/routy/README.md

 $app = new Routy();
 ```
+## Vanilla

-You can also download the latest release and require `Routy.php` directly in your project.
+You can also just download the latest release and require `Routy.php` directly in your files.
 ```php
 require 'path/to/Routy.php';